-Once upon a time, security strategy and risk management primarily focused on prevention.
+Once upon a time, cyber security strategy and risk management primarily focused on prevention.
 Build strong defenses, we were told, and you’ll keep the bad guys out.
 But prevention is inherently flawed, because even if you are 99 percent protected – there is still a high risk of breach.
 The hackers have patience; they have time.
 And they know they’ll uncover the vulnerability eventually.
 So the strategy has started to move away from prevention toward rapid detection, response, and recovery.

 “The focus of security strategy has now shifted to facilitating the quickest possible MTTD and MTTR [Mean Time to Detect and Mean Time to Respond],” Velleca explains.
 “And that’s where AI comes in.
 To increase speed, it’s essential to automate as many steps as possible.
 Things analysts do manually can be handled automatically in a fraction of the time.”

 Augmenting an existing team with additional experts is not only too expensive for many organizations, it is also less effective, particularly as they are not needed all the time.
 And more and more of your operational defenses must be “automated humans” because humans simply can’t process the information as fast as computers can process data.
 Computers, on the other hand, are only as smart as the people they are learning from – so the best bet is to have the most experienced, most knowledgeable cyber professionals “training” them.